AkshaySyal/ML-Algorithms-From-Scratch/Neural-Networks-from-scratch/README.md

 - Find derivative wrt pre-activation layer (A)
 - Find derivative wrt Weights (W) and bias (B)
 ### IMPORTANT POINTS
+![alt text](image-1.png)
 #### This simple formula results from these facts:
-![alt text](image-1.png)
-- Softmax in the final layer,
+- Softmax in the final layer
-- Cross‐entropy as the loss function, and
+- Cross‐entropy as the loss function
 - One‐hot labels
 #### Derivative of sigmoid
 ![alt text](image-2.png)